PChunchur/chunchur.tech/src/pages/posts/genai.md

 ## **How do I safely use GenAI**
  I rely on my own model, which is private.
 By running it locally, I manage exactly what gets processed, ensuring there's no scraping of my data from services like Google Drive or Gmail.
-I found my model on Ollama—a website that’s like eBay for open-source models.
+I found my model on Ollama, a website that’s lists all the free models we can use, say-github for open-source models.
 The best part?
 I don't even need the internet to use it.
 With enough RAM and CPU power, you can also run a model like Llama 3.1 locally on your laptop, giving you complete control over your AI interactions.

-I took it a step further by writing a zsh script that allows me to run all the necessary commands with just one line.
+I took it a step further by asking a friend to help me write a zsh script that allows me to run all the necessary commands with just one line.
 This makes firing up my model even more efficient and streamlined.
 With a single command, I can quickly get my Llama 3.1 model up and running, all while keeping my data secure and private.